fumiyas/Tweet.sh/README.md

     Press Enter key to open Twitter site...

-If you press Enter key, "tweet" opens Twitter site on your WWW browser.
+If you press Enter key, `tweet` opens Twitter site on your WWW browser.
-Then you must login to Twitter, authorize "tweet" command (shown as "fumiyas/Tweet.sh" on Twitter site), get a PIN code and return to tweet:
+Then you must login to Twitter, authorize `tweet` command (shown as "fumiyas/Tweet.sh" on Twitter site), get a PIN code and return to `tweet`:

     Enter PIN code: <ENTER PIN CODE HERE>

     Saving OAuth consumer key and secret into /home/you/.tweet.conf...
     Saving OAuth access token and secret into /home/you/.tweet.conf...

-Finally, you can use "tweet" command without the above process.
+Finally, you can use `tweet` command without the above procedure.

-    $ /usr/local/bin/tweet 'Blah blah ...'
+    $ /usr/local/bin/tweet 'はろーあろーん'

 Enjoy!